Tennessee Home Staging

 Not only is this beneficial to the home owner since these items will be packed away and ready to move, but removing an excess of personalized items typically makes the space feel much larger and more inviting.
 Plus, by removing an excess of family pictures on walls, this will also allow the owner to address repairs, patch any holes in walls and touch up paint prior to listing.
 The more neutral the home, the better chance you have at a buyer picturing themselves there and potentially putting in an offer.

-Staged homes sell faster!
+Staged homes sell faster and for money!

 Homes that are professionally staged photograph much better and on average sell faster and for a higher value.
 Over 90 percent of buyers start their search for a new home online, so it is absolutely imperative it looks its absolute best.
 So put the family photos away, hide all the toys and clear off all surfaces of clutter so your home shows nicer than the competition to buyers.
 Don’t know where to start?
 As an Accredited Home Staging Professional Realtor, I am available to consult with you and help you get your home looking its absolute best.